Learn how Main Line Health can change the lives of you and your loved ones through physical and cognitive rehab for several conditions and injuries.

 Over 400 brain injury patients each year travel to Bryn Mawr Rehab for our industry-leading technology, creative therapeutic approach and compassionate care.

-Customized brain injury rehabilitation and treatment approaches
+Brain injury rehabilitation treatment options

 We create specialized treatment plans based on individual patient need and severity of condition.
 Some of our patients come to us with extremely severe brain injuries but through our protocol of three hours of intensive therapy a minimum of five out of seven days—not to mention our creative approach which includes tailoring therapies around what motivates each patient most—many patients leave with remarkable recoveries.